-NightOwl Discovery, Inc. (“NightOwl”) is committed to conducting its business ethically and in compliance with all applicable laws and regulations, including the U.S. Foreign Corrupt Practices Act (FCPA) and other laws that prohibit improper payments to obtain a business advantage.
+NightOwl Global, Inc. (“NightOwl”) is committed to conducting its business ethically and in compliance with all applicable laws and regulations, including the U.S. Foreign Corrupt Practices Act (FCPA) and other laws that prohibit improper payments to obtain a business advantage.

 This document describes NightOwl’s Policy prohibiting bribery and other improper payments in the conduct of NightOwl business operations and employee responsibilities for ensuring implementation of the Policy.
 Questions about the Policy or its applicability to particular circumstances should be directed to NightOwl’s General Counsel.